davidebolo1993/cosigt_paper/real_data/src/README.md

 - [3](partition_bychrom.sbatch) - `partition_bychrom.sbatch`.
 Partitionate verkko contigs by chromosome knowing which contig belongs to which chromosome.
 Also add chm13v2 chromosomes to the per-chromosome verkko contigs.
 - [4](download_1000G.sbatch) - `download_1000G.sbatch`.
 Download short-read samples matching haplotypes in verkko assemblies (short-reads for 64/65 samples).
 Also get the reference used to decode .cram files and the primary reference for comparison to alternative tools
 - [5](realign_1000G.sbatch) - `realign_1000G.sbatch`.
 Re-align short-reads to the primary reference
+- [6](find_alternative_regions.sh) - `find_alternative_regions.sh`.
+A small script to include alternative regions in cosigt input bed file given a re-alignment of patch/alternative contigs to the primary reference